UnitTestBot/UTBotJava/docs/contributing/InterProcessDebugging.md

 4. Additionally, you can set additional options for JDWP agent if debug is enabled:
    * `engineProcessDebugPort` and `instrumentedProcessDebugPort` - port for debugging.
    Default values - 5005 for Engine and 5006 for Instrumented processes.
-   * `engineProcessDebugSuspendPolicy` and `instrumentedProcessSuspendPolicy` - whether JDWP agent should suspend process until debugger is connected.
+   * `suspendEngineProcessExecutionInDebugMode` and `suspendInstrumentedProcessExecutionInDebugMode` - whether JDWP agent should suspend process until debugger is connected.

    More formally, if debug is enabled following switch is added to engine process JVM at start by default: